zimonh/pdf-to-text/README.md

 ```

 ## Known issues
 * Page returns as empty, but is not the second try.
 Reason: Sometimes pages have a long load time.
-To ensure other pages do get loaded, the process will timeout, .
+To ensure other pages do get loaded, the process will timeout.
 * In rare cases, Firefox instances don't quit properly.
-* You forgot to install Firefox.
 * Your file does not exist.
 (Try to copy the path from your browser)
 * undefined = Your page does not exist.
 View the PDF in a browser, search carefully, sometimes there are multiple page numbers on your screen.